guguji666666/GJS-Sentinel-Tips/Azure Lighthouse/readme.md

 }
 ```

-If you want to assign mutiple roles to mutiple users (below is the sample to assign contributor, sentinel contributor, sentinel automation contrbutor)
+##### Assign multiple roles to multiple users (below is the sample to assign sentinel contributor and sentinel automation contrbutor)

 ```json
 {